 To access Safari eBooks,

-Many resources are available from the Franklin University Library which can be used in classes at no cost to students.
+Many resources are available from the Franklin University Library which can be used in courses at no cost to students.

 It can be tricky to identify which ebooks have an ownership / licensing status which is suitable for course use.
 Contact the library to ask about possible etextbooks -- not every ebook available through the library is suitable for use as a course etextbook.